RoopaGanapur/Advance-SQL_Data-Analytics-Project/README.md

-# SQL Analytics for Noon Restaurant | Portfolio Project
+# SQL Analytics for Noon Restaurant

 **Project objective:**
 Noon launched food in Dubaion Jan 1 st and your line manager has  asked to share key performnace matrices